 - Your target journal or thesis committee expects quantitative synthesis

-Research Gold's standalone meta-analysis service starts at $825 and includes effect size calculation, forest plot generation, heterogeneity assessment, sensitivity analysis, and publication bias testing (funnel plots with Egger's test).
+Research Gold's standalone professional meta-analysis support starts at $825 and includes effect size calculation, forest plot generation, heterogeneity assessment, sensitivity analysis, and publication bias testing (funnel plots with Egger's test).
 For the best value, our systematic review plus meta-analysis bundle starts at $1,500.

-If you are unsure whether meta-analysis is appropriate for your review, try our free effect size calculator to explore pooling feasibility before you commit.
-You can also request a quote and our methodologists will advise on whether quantitative synthesis is warranted based on your research question.
+If you are unsure whether meta-analysis is appropriate for your review, try our free helpful effect size calculator to explore pooling feasibility before you commit.
+You can also connect with our research team for a quote and our methodologists will advise on whether quantitative synthesis is warranted based on your research question.

 When comparing systematic review providers, the advertised price is not always the final price.
 Many freelancers and agencies use low base prices to attract clients, then charge separately for components that are essential to a complete, publishable systematic review.
 Here are the most common hidden costs to watch for: